Football Manager: An XI Of Gems & Flops

-Once rated higher than Vincent Kompany, Vanden Borre was the prodigy to sign back in FM05 (the first edition of Football Manager since its rebrand from Championship Manager), but somehow, he went from 15-year-old wonderkid to being dubbed “too fat” for Portsmouth in 2010.
-His career was bang average and it’s big disappointment that he didn’t turn out to be better.
+Once rated higher than Vincent Kompany, Anthony Vanden Borre was the prodigy to sign back in FM 2005 (the first edition of Football Manager since its re-brand from Championship Manager), but somehow, he went from 15-year-old wonderkid to being dubbed “too fat” for Portsmouth in 2010.
+His career was bang average, and it’s a big disappointment that he didn’t turn out to be better.

 Success – Hector Bellerin

-Bellerin on the other hand, is now one of the league’s best right-backs having spent a few seasons learning his trade on loan and sporadically in Arsenal’s first team.
-Add to that the fact he’s also one of the best right-backs in FM16, and you have yourself a real winner here.
+Hector Bellerin on the other hand, is now one of the league’s best right backs having spent a few seasons learning his trade on loan and sporadically in Arsenal’s first team.
+Add to that the fact he’s also one of the best full backs in FM16, and you have yourself a real winner here.

 Flop – Zdravko Kuzmanovic

-Kuzmanovic was a class act in the centre park back when Inter where actually a good side, but now when you sign him on FM16 his average rating never goes higher than 7.
+Zdravko Kuzmanovic was a class act in the centre of the park back when Inter were actually a good side, but now when you sign him on FM16 his average rating never goes higher than seven.
 Now of Basel and largely irrelevant in latest FM, it’s a shame he didn’t amount to more.